tyronewilson/protractor-rails/README.md

     gem 'protractor-rails'

-And then execute:
+And then execute to load dependencies on your machine:

-    $ bundle
+    $ rake protractor:install

+NB: This uses `sudo` so you will need to enter your password

 Or install it yourself as: